 Have Many Side Effects.
 Isn’t It Better to Resign from Them?
 While chemotherapy and radiotherapy treatment used in liver cancer treatment has many side effects, they also are effective in prolonging the patient's life or assisting a total eradication of liver cancer.
 Therefore, these treatments are still highly recommended.

-Are There no Alternative Liver Cancer Treatment?
+Are There No Alternative Liver Cancer Treatment?

 Novel kinds of liver cancer treatments are developing, including targeted therapy.
-However, liver resection in stage 1 liver cancer treatment and chemotherapy with radiotherapy in later stages of cancer are still the primary means of fighting with liver cancer.
+However, liver resection in stage 1 liver cancer treatment and chemotherapy with radiotherapy in later stages of cancer are still the primary means of fighting liver cancer.